MicrosoftDocs/azure-docs/articles/healthcare-apis/iot/device-data-through-iot-hub.md

    >
    > To learn more about IotJsonPathContentTemplate mappings usage with the MedTech service device mappings, see [How to use IotJsonPathContentTemplate mappings](how-to-use-iot-jsonpath-content-mappings.md).

-## Review test message metrics
+## Review test message MedTech service metrics

-Now that you've successfully sent a test message to your IoT Hub, you can now review your MedTech service metrics to verify that the MedTech service transformed and persisted the test message into your FHIR service.
-To learn more about how display and use the MedTech service metrics, see [How to use the MedTech service monitoring tab](how-to-use-monitoring-tab.md).
+Now that you've successfully sent a test message to your IoT Hub, you can now review your MedTech service metrics to verify that the MedTech service received,transformed, and persisted the test message into your FHIR service.
+To learn more about how display the MedTech service monitoring tab metrics and the different metrics types, see [How to display the MedTech service monitoring tab metrics](how-to-use-monitoring-tab.md).

-For your MedTech service metrics, see can see that:
+For your MedTech service metrics, see can see that your MedTech service performed the following steps with the test message:

-* **Number of Incoming Messages** - The test message was received.
+* **Number of Incoming Messages** - Received the incoming test message from the device message event hub.
-* **Number of Normalized Messages** - The test message had five normalized messages.
+* **Number of Normalized Messages** - Created five normalized messages.
-* **Number of Measurements** - The test message had five measurements.
+* **Number of Measurements** - Created five measurements.
-* **Number of FHIR resources** - The test message created five FHIR resources that will be persisted on your FHIR service.
+* **Number of FHIR resources** - Created five FHIR resources that will be persisted on your FHIR service.

 :::image type="content" source="media\iot-hub-to-iot-connector\iot-metrics-tile-one.png" alt-text="Screenshot of MedTech service first metrics tile showing the test data metrics." lightbox="media\iot-hub-to-iot-connector\iot-metrics-tile-one.png":::